rayshift/translatefgo/README.md

 Currently, English translations are available for:
 - Official: Anything the Global/US version of the app has.
 - Machine & Edited: Anything not mentioned here
-- Human Main Story: LB6, Tunguska Sanctuary, Traum, LB7, OC1, OC2
+- Human Main Story: LB6, Tunguska Sanctuary, Traum, LB7, OC1, OC2, OC3
-- Human Events: Valentines 2022-2024, Xmas 2023, Lilim Harlot Collab, Samurai Remnant Collab, Mahoyo Collab
+- Human Events: Valentines 2022-2024, Xmas 2023, Lilim Harlot Collab, Samurai Remnant Collab, Mahoyo Collab, Summer 2024

 #### Languages
 - A Spanish translation for F/GO is also available through this app.
 Please see https://proyectograndorder.es/ for more information.